mondago/ucclient-js-sdk/README.md

 <script src="./path/to/ucsdk.js"></script>
 ```

-With the zip, you will have to unpack into your project
+With the zip, you will have to unpack into your project.

 ## Importing